WordPress/gutenberg/packages/components/README.md

 `Popover.Slot`.
 For this to work, you will need your use of the `Popover` component and its `Slot` to be wrapped in a [`SlotFill`](/packages/components/src/slot-fill/README.md) provider.

-A `Popover` is also used as the underlying mechanism to display `ToolTip` components.
+A `Popover` is also used as the underlying mechanism to display `Tooltip` components.
 So the same considerations should be applied to them.

 The following example illustrates how you can wrap a component using a